 Community Sustainability (climate change, ecology, energy systems, food, health, planning process)

-Michael Drescher (Climate Change, Conservation, Ecology, Economy, Modeling, Natural Resources, Regional Planning, Restoration, Rural Planning, Sustainability)
+Michael Drescher - Climate Change, Conservation, Ecology, Economy, Modelling, Natural Resources, Regional Planning, Restoration, Rural Planning, Sustainability

-Jeremy Pittman (Sustainability, Climate Change, Conservation, Ecology, Environment, Food, GIS, Regional Planning, Rural Planning, International, Modeling, Natural Resources, Planning Legislation/Tools, Planning Process, Public Participation/Engagement)
+Jeremy Pittman - Sustainability, Climate Change, Conservation, Ecology, Environment, Food, GIS, Regional Planning, Rural Planning, International, Modelling, Natural Resources, Planning Legislation/Tools, Planning Process, Public Participation/Engagement

 Housing, Transportation, Urban Economies, and Social Structures

-Jeff Casello (GIS, Modeling, Public Finance, Sustainability, Transportation)
+Jeff Casello - GIS, Modelling, Public Finance, Sustainability, Transportation

 Modeling, Visualization, and Design in Planning